 Pontedaria cordata forms a striking clump of deep green leaves and bright cerulean blue flower stems.
 No wonder it has gained the Royal Horticultural Society’s Award of Garden Merit!

 Top tip: Copes well in areas where water levels fluctuate naturally, with spring flooding and later summer emergence.

-Propagation: Produces very little root and grows from a bulbous rhizome that produces shoots that can be cut off together with part of the rhizome and potted on.
+Propagation: Grows from a bulbous rhizome producing offsets that can be divided and potted on.

 How to plant: Plant into a 5lt or 10lt planting basket using heavy garden loam or Westland Aquatic Soil and place on a shelf in the pond.
 Fill the planting basket to a depth so that the crown of the plant is level with the rim.
 Hold the plant securely and fill in with soil all around the roots, pressing the soil down very firmly until the planting crate is almost filled to the brim.
 For aesthetic purposes, the soil can then be top dressed with no more than 1cm of pea gravel.

 Recommended planting depth: The planting depth for this plant measured from soil surface to water surface and not including any gravel dressing is 5-20cm.